superchordate/rshiny-template-tailwind/README.md

 When breaking free of opinionated frameworks, it is much easier to write UI in HTML.
 This project uses HTML templates, saved in the `app/templates/` folder.
 More on this at https://shiny.posit.co/r/articles/build/templates/.

+**Personal Style**

+You'll notice I don't follow normal R conventions like using `<-` or modules, and seemingly random selection of `'` and `"` as a result of mixing AI results with my personal preference for `'` because it doesn't require the shift key.

+Please bear with me on this and feel free to search and replace your own style. :relieved:

+Or, clean up my code in a PR.
+Though I can't guarantee I'll accept it. :pray: